AndrewRadev/id3-json/README.md

     id3-json [FLAGS] <music-file.mp3>

 FLAGS:
-    -r, --read       Reads tags from the file and outputs them to STDOUT as JSON.
+    -r, --read       Reads tags from the file and outputs them to STDOUT as JSON, or writes them to the file given by --out-json.
                      If neither `read` nor `write` are given, will read by default.

-    -w, --write      Write mode, expects a JSON on STDIN with valid tag values.
+    -w, --write      Write mode, expects a JSON on STDIN with valid tag values, or reads the tags from the file given by --in-json.
-                     If also given `read`, will print the resulting tags afterwards
+                     If also given `read`, will print/write the resulting tags afterwards

+    -i, --in-json <path/to.json>
+                     File to read tags from.
+If not given, uses STDIN

+    -o, --out-json <path/to.json>
+                     File to write tags to.
+If not given, uses STDOUT

         --tag-version <ID3v2.{2,3,4}>
                      On write, sets the tags' version to 2.2, 2.3, or 2.4.

-    -V, --version    Prints version information
+    -V, --version    Print version information

 ARGS:
     <music-file.mp3>    Music file to read tags from or write tags to